 2008 “RACGP National Faculty of Aboriginal and Torres Strait Islander Health : Standing Strong Together Award” with Ms Ada Parry MRCGP (Hon)

 I am a general practitioner who keeps up to date with modern practice.
 I have a wealth of experience from inner city London, Darwin urban practice, remote locums, semi-rural practice at Coolalinga, 24 hour urgent care at the Palmerston Super Clinic and most recently in Central Australia working in an Aboriginal community controlled health service.
 I remain passionate about my profession.
 I care about my patients but recognise that practice needs to be efficient and achieve the most benefit for the most people, which inevitably leads to focusing on areas of need and proven prevention.
 I am comfortable dealing with the full range of practice including mental health, minor operations and women’s health.
 I am prepared to challenge patient’s view of their situation in a supportive way and have an excellent relationship with my patients and co-workers.

 From 2013-2016 I worked as Clinical lead at the Palmerston Super Clinic, south of Darwin NT, and briefly with the Australian Defence Force Medical Services at Tindal in Katherine and at Robertson Barracks in Darwin.
-From Xmas 2013 I have worked full time at Palmerston Super Clinic, a large teaching practice run by FCDHealth, a non-profit of Flinders and Charles Darwin Universities.
+Palmerston Super Clinic was a large teaching practice run by FCDHealth, a non-profit of Flinders and Charles Darwin Universities.
 This 24/7 clinic provided comprehensive primary care, allied health and specialist services as well as urgent care to a population of more than 25,000 people in Palmerston and the rural areas south of Darwin.
 I supported a team which included 14 GP registrars and 10 full time medical students who rotated to other services during the 6 month term.

 I am an effective team player and have considerable management experience.